 As a National Park, Zion charges $35 for a seven-day pass or $85 for an annual pass (good at all National Parks and covers entry fees at most other federally-managed lands).
 A $15 fee is charged for a bivy permit for each wall you do.
 Overnight bivy permits are obtained from the rangers at the visitors center.
 Or you can book online using the Zion online permits.
 You still have to pick them up but at least it is booked.

 Beginning sometime in March all cars have to be parked at the Visitors Center.
 Shuttle buses have to be ridden to access anything in the canyon during the high season.
-The shuttles are efficient and frequent (about every 10 minutes).
-As of 2021 they are by online reservations.
-Reservations are done online in two batches.
-The first batch is about a month prior and a second batch at 5pm the day before (see recreation.gov for up to date details).
+As of Spring 2022, you no longer need reservation for Shuttles from the Visitor Center, they are free but are requiring masks while on board (they're under Federal mandates, like the TSA).
 Shuttles run from 7am to 7:15pm.
-The last shuttle leaves the end of the canyon at 7:15pm.
-If you miss it it's a long walk out.
+The shuttles are efficient and frequent (≤10 min wait from any given stop, including the Visitor Center).
+The last shuttle leaves the end of the canyon at 7:15pm, making its final stops down the canyon after that.
+If you miss the last shuttle, be prepared for several miles of hiking in the dark.
 The Zion Lodge does not offer private vans, but may have in the past.
 Bicycles may be a good alternative.
 As well there is a permit system (see bivy permits above) that allows climbers to drive into the park.

-There is camping at the Watchman Campground inside the park, as well as lodging at the Zion Lodge (not for the standard, dirt-bag wall rat).
-Free camping is available in many areas just outside of the park in the Springdale and Rockville area.
+There is camping at the Watchman Campground inside the park (reservations are required and hard to get), as well as lodging at the Zion Lodge (not for the standard, dirt-bag wall rat).
+Free camping is increasingly limited near the Park; dispersed camping is not allowed in Springdale or Rockville, but some options may be found around Virgin.
 Some of these sites have been really trashed.
 Feel free to clean them up so that free camping continues.

 Springdale is loaded with all of the necessary amenities for a long stay.
 There are restaurants, grocery stores, showers, hotels, bars, and even a gear shop.